Tye-Buckingham/MComp-Lawn-Mower_Obstacle_Avoidance/README.md

 # Known Issues

   * Integrating the route traversal has produced some undesirable code and logic issues - **priority**
-  * Robot is seen doubly back on itself when off course to find a way round.
-	Will test different movement amounts, number of off course points and off course point offset to determine if these can reduce this issue or whether more realistic movement may make it worse.

 # Current Pipeline